Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Follow-up visits with your doctor help make sure that you’re healing well.
 To check your healing, you may have tests.
 These may include chest X-rays, echocardiograms to show the movement of your heart muscle, and electrocardiograms (ECGs) to show if there are any changes in your heart’s rhythm.
 If you are taking medications, blood tests may be done to check your medication levels.

 Your incisions may be bruised, itchy, numb, or sore for a few days.
 If strips of tape were used to close an incision, your doctor will tell you when you can wet and remove them.
 It’s often in about a week.
 When you shower, gently wash your incisions with warm (not hot) water and soap.
-Avoid tub baths until your doctor says they’re okay, as they affect your blood flow.
+Avoid tub baths until your doctor says they’re OK, as they affect your blood flow.
 To help prevent infection, avoid using skin lotions around incisions.

 Call your doctor if you have: